mongodb/docs/source/includes/api/list-tables/responses/alert-configurations.rst

      - Name of the metric to check.
 Supports the same values as the **metricName** field of the **alerts** resource.

+       To learn more about the available metrics, see :ref:`measurement-types`.

+       .. include:: /includes/fact-serverless-alert-conditions.rst

    * - | metricThreshold
        | .mode
      - string